ericstewart36/pegda/README.md

 # PEG-DA hydrogel code
 This repository contains an example code for the finite element implementation of the large deformation thermodynamically-consistent chemo-mechanical theory I developed for modeling the pressure-dependent infiltration of water into PEG-DA hydrogels.

-Specifically, the repository contains the relevant FEniCS code and experimental data file for the free swelling study presented in the paper, which is available here: https://www.sciencedirect.com/science/article/abs/pii/S2352431622001018.
+Specifically, the repository contains the relevant FEniCS codes and experimental data file for the free swelling and constrained swelling studies presented in the paper, which is available here: https://www.sciencedirect.com/science/article/abs/pii/S2352431622001018.

 I have also included a .pdf document describing the major aspects of my approach to the numerical implementation of the theory in FEniCS.